Journals of the FOUNDATION PHOTOGRAPHY black and white

 Roland Köhler – Uckermark

-For city dwellers who are willing to emigrate, the Uckermark is a kind of place of longing for originality, a projection surface with a pinch of promise of freedom and self-determination.
-Many succumb to the magic of this mixture.
+For city dwellers eager to migrate, the Uckermark region is a kind of longing for authenticity, a projection surface with a touch of promise for freedom and self-determination.
+Many succumb to the magic of this blend.

-Roland Köhler too.
-In 1998, he moved from Berlin to a village that would soon consist only of (former) Berliners, as if by chance.
-After turmoil, a period of upheaval and life in a society undergoing extreme change, the photographic gaze also calmed down in the solitude and vastness of the Uckermark.
+Roland Köhler, too.
+In 1998, he moved, almost by forced coincidence, from Berlin to a village that would soon consist entirely of (former) Berliners.
+After turmoil, a period of upheaval, and life in a rapidly changing society, his photographic gaze also calmed down in the solitude and vastness of the Uckermark.

-His pictures melt this mythical, ice-age-shaped ground and terminal moraine landscape into graphic surfaces and contrasting perspectives.
+His images melt this mythical, glacially shaped ground and terminal moraine landscape into graphic surfaces and contrasting perspectives.
 Into archaic compositions of a borderland since time immemorial.
 We see quiet, sublime places.
-Picture diagonals that explore the horizon like home.
+Image diagonals that explore the horizon like home.

 Text by: Raimar Fritsch